SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSaintAgent/NSSaintAgent.md

 # NSSaintAgent

-Administration and maintenance of SAINT counters and statuses
+Administration and maintenance of SAINT counters and statuses.

+## Example

 ```crmscript
 NSSaintAgent agent;